Average Weather in Middleton Wisconsin, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Middleton experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 11 months, from February 11 to December 31, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around June 15, with an average total accumulation of 4.2 inches.